Overview

 Typical Day

-A typical day normally starts at 9.15am and finishes at 5pm with up to an hour for lunch.
+A typical day normally starts at 9am and finishes at 5pm with up to an hour for lunch.
 The day is divided between demonstrations and practical cooking sessions.
 You will also receive lectures and demonstrations from leading figures of the hospitality world and head chefs from acclaimed restaurants, as well as caterers, food scientists and other culinary experts.
-Some of these experiences will be off site.

 Morning